 The LakeWatch program is made possible through the dedication of its volunteers.
-A special thanks to Richard Normandeau for his commitment to collecting data at Half Moon Lake.
-We would also like to thank Sarah Davis Cornet, Caleb Sinn, and Pat Heney, who were summer technicians in 2019.
-Executive Director Bradley Peter and Program Coordinator Caitlin Mader were instrumental in planning and organizing the field program.
-This report was prepared by Pat Heney, Bradley Peter, and Caleb Sinn.
+A special thanks to Richard Normandeau for his commitment to collecting data at Half Moon Lake - he was named 'LakeWatch Volunteer of the Year' for the 2020 season.
+We would also like to thank Kyra Ford and Ryan Turner, who were summer technicians in 2020.
+Executive Director Bradley Peter and Program Manager Caleb Sinn were instrumental in planning and organizing the field program.
+This report was prepared by Caleb Sinn and Bradley Peter.